cleverness/widget-css-classes/readme.txt

 == Changelog ==

 = 1.2.7 =
+* Changed class and ID fields to full-width
 * Added missing escaping from settings page
 * Enqueue admin scripts on correct hook
 * Fixed undefined notice when option was not found